maczokni/crimemapping_textbook_bookdown/docs/06-week6.md

 In the presentations by Luc Anselin and the recommended reading materials we introduced the notion of density maps. **Kernel density estimation** involves applying a function (known as a “kernel”) to each data point, which averages the location of that point with respect to the location of other data points.
 The surface that results from this model allows us to produce **isarithmic maps**, also referred to in common parlor as heatmaps.
 Beware though, cartographers [really dislike](http://cartonerd.blogspot.com/2015/02/when-is-heat-map-not-heat-map.html) this common parlor.
 We saw this kind of maps when covering the various types of thematic maps.

 Kernel density estimation maps are very popular among crime analysts.
-According to Chainey (2012), 9 out of 10 intelligence professionals prefer it1 to other techniques for hot spot analysis.
+According to Chainey (2012), 9 out of 10 intelligence professionals prefer it to other techniques for hot spot analysis.
 As compared to visualisations of crime that relies on point maps or thematic maps of geographic administrative units (such as LSOAs), kernel density estimation maps are considered best for location, size, shape and orientation of the hotspot (Chainey, 2012).
 [Spencer Chainey and his colleagues (2008)](http://discovery.ucl.ac.uk/112873/1/PREPRINT_-_Chainey%2C_Tompson_%26_Uhlig_2008.pdf) have also suggested that this method produces some of the best prediction accuracy.
 The areas identified as hotspots by KDE (using historical data) tend to be the ones that better identify the areas that will have high levels of crime in the future.
 Yet, producing these maps (as with any map, really) requires you to take a number of decisions that will significantly affect the resulting product and the conveyed message.
 Like any other data visualisation technique they can be powerful, but they have to be handled with great care.

 Essentially this method uses a statistical technique (kernel density estimation) to generate a smooth continuous surface aiming to represent the density or volume of crimes across the target area.
 The technique, in one of its implementations (quartic kernel), is described in this way by Eck and colleagues (2005):